Glauber dynamics and coupling-from-the-past for Gaussian fields: Coding without the high noise assumption

-Everything has been done in a translation-invariant manner, so we get a similar construction of $X_i^*$ for all $i \in \Z^d$.
-According to Proposition \ref{prop:strong_CFTP}, it yields a realisation of $\mu$, which has been constructed as a factor of the update marks.
+Everything has been done in a translation-invariant manner, so for all $i \in \Z^d$, we get a similar construction of $X_i^*$, and a.s. weak coalescence at $(i,0)$.
+Since there are only countably many sites in $\Z^d$, and according to Proposition \ref{prop:strong_CFTP}, it yields a realisation of $\mu$, which has been constructed as a factor of the update marks.
 This proves the first part of Theorem \ref{thm_general}, that is, $\mu$ is an FIID.
 It remains to show that $\mu$ can be well-approximated by finitely dependent fields.

 Let $l \geq 1$.
 Our goal is to construct a field $Y^*=(Y^*_i)_{i \in \Z^d}$ that is $l-$dependent and close to $X^*=(X_i^*)_{i \in \Z^d}$.
 The strategy is simply to truncate the factor map of $X^*$, to obtain $Y^*$ as an FIID with coding radius bounded by $\lfloor l/2 \rfloor$, so that it is $l-$dependent.
 We then use a union bound over all the sites of any finite box of $\Z^d$ to get the result.